NZME v Nine judgment over potential sale of Stuff to remain redacted for 6 months, High Court rules

 Justice Sarah Katz also said the publication of information contained in affidavits "would likely be harmful to Stuff and potentially beneficial to NZME as its competitor".

-The High Court in May declined to grant NZME's interim injunction application over negotiations to buy Stuff from Australian firm Nine.
+The High Court in May declined to grant NZME's interim injunction application over negotiations to buy Stuff from Australian firm Nine Entertainment.

 Justice Katz said allowing NZME to maintain exclusive due diligence may increase the risk of Stuff ceasing operations, leading to significant job losses and reducing competition in the media marketplace.